-Sara Baxter and Laura Greenwood will provide cover for the EYFS lead in their absence and is deemed fully qualified to do so by the EYFS lead and headteacher.
+Laura Ritson will provide cover for the EYFS lead in their absence.

-There will be at least one member of staff who has a current paediatric first-aid (PFA) certificate on the school premises at all times, and will accompany children on any school outings.
+There will be at least one member of staff who has a current Full (12 hours training) paediatric first-aid (PFA) certificate on the school premises at all times, and will accompany children on any school outings.
+All EYFS staff will have emergency PFA (6 hours training)

 Any member of staff who has sole responsibility for looking after a group of children will hold a PFA certificate.
-All newly qualified staff with a level 2 or 3 qualification will be PFA trained.
+All newly qualified staff who qualified after 30th June 2016 with a level 2 or 3 qualification will be PFA trained within 3 months of starting work.
 The school will organise PFA training to be renewed every three years.
 The list of staff who hold PFA certificates can be found on the classroom walls.

 The school will provide a staffing ratio in line with the safeguarding and welfare requirements set out in the 'Statutory framework for the early years foundation stage'.
-Only members of staff with level 2 English and maths qualifications will count towards the staffing ratios at level 3.
+Only members of staff with level 2 English qualifications will count towards the staffing ratios at level 3.